 I personally shop on Amazon DE in English, so any product listing in English helps to make my decision faster.
 Therefore, my important suggestion to you – make sure your product on Amazon.DE has at least an English translation!

-Depending on the budget, different Amazon sellers choose different approach when it comes to translations.
+Depending on the budget, different Amazon sellers choose a different approach when it comes to translations.
 Some hire cheap translators on freelancing websites like Upwork or Fiverr.
 Others go with more professional, eCommerce aware services.
-At the moment I can recommend 2 companies delivering Amazon listing translations for European marketplaces: InterCultural Elements and FBA Hero.
+At the moment I can recommend AMZ Europe, which delivers Amazon listing translations for European marketplaces.

 If you know more eCommerce translation services, let me know and I will be glad to consider sharing them with everybody.

 Thanks, that is an important tip.
 However, would you happen to know where the translations can be entered in the listing?
 I was not able to find any informations on that…

 It was just my observation how recent Amazon DE works.
 I am now trying to find out how it works in the backend.
 I contacted Amazon directly, but they did not manage to answer my question yet.
 According to Grigori’s comment it seems he also did not get much help from Amazon representatives.

 Actually, I did not find a way to use several translations for one marketplace.
 Amazon support could not help, either.
 They even advised against trying to do this.

 Where should we add the translation in seller central?
 There are no special fields for translations.

 I am trying to find out how that works.
 Not sure yet… I just shared what I noticed on Amazon DE